 Many drivers believe they can multitask and still operate a vehicle safely.
 But multitasking is a myth.
 Humans can only focus cognitive attention on one task at a time.
 That’s why the driving task should be a driver’s sole focus.

 Distracted driving is widespread, killing thousands and injuring hundreds of thousands in the United States every year.
 States are making some progress addressing this public health problem, but no state has implemented our recommendation calling for a ban on the use of all personal electronic devices while driving except in case of emergency.
-Today, 24 states and the District of Columbia prohibit drivers of all ages from using handheld cell phones while driving.
-Forty-eight states and DC have an all-driver text messaging restriction.
-However, Missouri and Montana have yet to adopt an all-driver text messaging ban, and drivers in Nebraska and Ohio are only subject to secondary enforcement.
-Thirty-seven states and DC restrict the use of cell phones by novice drivers.
+Today, 31 states and the District of Columbia prohibit drivers of all ages from using handheld cell phones while driving.
+Forty-nine states and DC have an all-driver text messaging restriction.
+However, Montana have yet to adopt an all-driver text messaging ban.
+Thirty-six states and DC restrict the use of cell phones by novice drivers.

 Distraction can be addressed through a combination of education, legislation, and enforcement.